harlyq/aframe-sprite-particles-component/README.md

 **duration** - no new particles will be generated after this time in seconds. if negative, particles are generated forever. changing the duration will restart the particle system (*number*) default -1

+**editorObject** - if true, generate a bounding box called "mesh" which helps selecting and provides a selection box in the editor (*boolean*) default true

 **enableInEditor** - if true, the particle system will run while the AFrame Inspector is active (*boolean*) default false

 **fog** - if true, apply fog to all particles (*boolean*) default false

+**frustumCulled** - if false then always render the particle system.
+This is useful for world relative systems that move a lot because the bounds of the particle system are only around the current position, and not all past positions (*boolean*) default true

 **lifeTime** - range for maximum age of each particle (*number range*) default 1